fbq('init', '848915813076674', { em: 'email@email.com', // Values will be hashed automatically by the pixel using SHA-256 ph: '1234567890', ... });

 • Author A sells 5,000 copies of their book in one week.
 Most of these sales happen in independent bookstores and major retailers like Barnes & Noble.

-• Author B also sells 5,000 copies, but almost all of their sales come from Amazon.
+• Author B also sells 5,000 copies, but almost all their sales come from Amazon.

 Why?
 Because the NYT list doesn’t count all sales equally.